Harold and Maude: Stage play adaptation

 Colin Higgins turned the story into a stage play, which, itself adapted into French by Jean-Claude Carrière, opened in 1973 at the Théâtre Récamier in Paris and proved a major hit.
 With Madeleine Renaud as Maude and Daniel Rivière as Harold, the play was directed by Renaud's husband, Jean-Louis Barrault, and costumed by Yves Saint Laurent.
 Renaud would reprise the role in multiple revivals.

-A London production, with Bessie Love mentioned for Maude, was planned for 1978 but didn't happen.
+A London production, with Bessie Love mentioned for Maude, was planned for 1978 but did not happen.
 Two years later, the Broadway production, starring Janet Gaynor as Maude and Keith McDermott as Harold, closed after four performances in February 1980.

 The Yugoslav premiere of Harold i Mod was staged at the Belgrade Drama Theatre (BDP) on March 23, 1980, directed by Paolo Magelli, with Tatjana Lukjanova (Maude), Milan Erak (Harold), and Žiža Stojanović (Mrs. Chasen).
 Slobodan Beštić later assumed the role of Harold.
 The play remained in the BDP repertoire until Lukjanova's death in 2003.

 In Brazil, the first run of the play premiered in 2007, directed by João Falcão and starring Arlindo Lopes as Harold and Gloria Menezes as Maude.
-Nivea Maria later assumed the role of Maude.
+Nívea Maria assumed the role of Maude in the relaunch of the play in 2022.